-At some point, the insurance department may determine that the company situation cannot be corrected or the corrective plan cannot be completed successfully.
+The insurance department may determine that a company’s financial solvency situation cannot be corrected, or that a corrective plan cannot be completed successfully.
 In those circumstances, state regulators may determine the appropriate course of action is to place the troubled company in receivership.

 Insurer insolvencies are governed by state law, rather than federal bankruptcy law.
 State statutes typically provide for the appointment of the insurance commissioner as receiver of an insurer.
 Although insolvency is governed by the law of the state in which the insurer is domesticated, the laws of the various states in which an insurer conducted business may also be implicated.
 Consequently, during the takeover and administration of an insolvent insurer, it is important for the receiver to consider the laws of those states.

 Three distinct forms—conservation, rehabilitation, and liquidation—can be distinguished in the receivership proceedings.
 Most states have enacted statutes that govern the conservation, rehabilitation and liquidation of insurance companies and are patterned after three models acts (the Uniform Insurers Liquidation Act, the Insurers Rehabilitation and Liquidation Model Act, and the Insurer Receivership Model Act) that have been adopted by the NAIC

 - Conservation allows the receiver a period of time in which to analyze the company and its financial condition and determine whether the policyholders and creditors will be best served by liquidation, rehabilitation or returning the company to private management.
 A troubled company does not move systematically from one form of receivership to another, but rather, the regulator may choose to petition for the form of receivership appropriate to the circumstances at any given time.